johannesulf/johannesulf.github.io/index.md

 # About Me

-I'm an Astronomy Ph.D. student at [Yale University](http://astronomy.yale.edu/) in New Haven, Connecticut.
-I work with Professor [Frank van den Bosch](http://campuspress.yale.edu/vdbosch/) on empirically modelling the galaxy-halo connection in large-scale structure surveys.
+I obtained my Astronomy Ph.D. at [Yale University](http://astronomy.yale.edu/) in New Haven, Connecticut.
+I worked with Professor [Frank van den Bosch](http://campuspress.yale.edu/vdbosch/) on empirically modelling the galaxy-halo connection in large-scale structure surveys.
 In particular, I am interested in the kinematics of satellite galaxies, galaxy clustering, galaxy-galaxy lensing and galaxy assembly bias.
 Additionally, I'm an active contributor to the open-source [halotools](https://github.com/astropy/halotools) project.
 The following broad questions drive my research.

 * Can the Lamda-CDM cosmological model describe both the results from galaxy surveys as well as observations of the cosmic microwave background?
 * Are the dynamics of galaxies consistent with predictions from general relativity?